apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Deadly winter storm to unleash more snow, wind and rain in Northeast as power outages spread**
+**Walmart experiments with AI to enhance customers' shopping experiences**

-You can read more about it [here](https://www.cnn.com/2024/01/10/weather/winter-storm-snow-blizzard-forecast-wednesday/index.html).
+You can read more about it [here](https://abcnews.go.com/Business/wireStory/walmart-experiments-ai-enhance-customers-shopping-experiences-106238917).

 ## Requirements
 - Python 3.8